 Up to 1931 the Tassie was held in June but the date was switched to September with a view to increasing the number of players from England.
 The number of entries exceeded 200 for the first time in 1935 with 206, and rose to 396 in 1966, then 454 in 1969.

-The Tassie is now always played for in the 1st full week of September each year and one of it’s early participants the aforementioned Mr Crane who loved the event so much he donated several trophies to the Carnoustie Golf Club which are still competed for today.
+The Tassie is now always played for in September each year and one of it’s early participants the aforementioned Mr Crane who loved the event so much he donated several trophies to the Carnoustie Golf Club which are still competed for today.
 Alongside the Tassie is the Maulesbank Trophy a much younger event given its introduction in 1933.

 The week begins with 2 qualifying rounds, one on the Championship Course and one on the Burnside Course.
 From the starting field the top 64 combined scratch scores are then drawn to play matchplay through the week for the Tassie on the Championship Course.
 The next 64 nett scores compete for the Maulesbank Trophy in matchplay on the Burnside Course.
 For those who did not qualify for either, then there is the consolation sweepstakes on Wednesday and Thursday with prizes available.
 By the time Friday arrives simple bounce games are played by all those who are not competing for either of the 2 trophies.